AdaCore/gnatstudio/docs/users_guide/extending.rst

 .. highlight:: xml

-Here's a small example, showing how the :guilabel:`Ada assignment` pattern is defined::
+here is a small example, showing how the :guilabel:`Ada assignment` pattern is defined::

   <?xml version="1.0" ?>